Two baby African pygmy goat rubbing noses while standing on rocks

 • Introduction

-African pygmy goats are a small, domestic breed, of goat, that is very social and outgoing, by nature.
-Pygmy goats are great climbers that like to scale rocks and tree stumps.
+African pygmy goats are a small, domestic breed of goat, that is very social and outgoing by nature.
+Pygmy goats are great climbers that like to scale rocks and tree stumps with ease.
 They have a thick coat of hair that is straight and medium to long in length.
 Males have the most hair and have long flowing beards.
+Both male and female African pygmy goats have horns.

 Pygmy goats originated on the continent of Africa, in particular the Cameroon Valley in West Africa.